Purley conveyancing FAQs

 Conveyancing fees are made up of 2 parts: the solicitor's legal and disbursements.

 Conveyancing disbursements are the extra third-party costs incurred on your behalf, such as Land Registry fees or searches.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Calculate the conveyancing fees for your Purley move